skypointcloud/cdp/docs/docs/stitch.md

 There are two phases in the process of building customer 360 profiles.

-Phase I: Data preparation - all of the initial work needed to get data into a Common Data Model (CDM) environment and prepare it for the matching process.
+# Phase I: Data preparation

+All of the initial work needed to get data into a Common Data Model (CDM) environment and prepare it for the matching process.

 In this process, we ingest data from multiple sources and then the first phase is to map that data columns with their semantic labels.
 These semantic labels help us to match the data semantically through the more advanced machine learning techniques.

-Phase II: Identity resolution, where records and identities are assigned to unique individuals.
+# Phase II: Identity resolution

+The records and identities are assigned to unique individuals.

 The fundamental task that identity resolution is trying to accomplish is to identify the same individual person within and across all data sources that contain customer information.

 There are two approaches that are generally used for this purpose:

-1. Unique Identifier approach and the Static Rule approach.
+# 1. Unique Identifier approach and the Static Rule approach.

 In this approach, user has to manually select the rules based on which the algorithm will be applied.
 Here user can also select the match precision, for example exact match or high/medium/low.
    1. Exact Match